brunosa3/smart_surveillance/README.md

 ``` docker
 pip install --no-binary opencv-python opencv-python
 ```
-try if you can run the tracker on a test video just copy paste any video of your choice (with some people walking around) into the docker folder
+try if you can run the tracker on a test video just copy paste any video of your choice (with some people walking around) anywhere in the dockers filesystem
 ```docker
 python3 app.py --input-uri fastmod/REC_84194.mov --mot -o test.mp4
 ```